andreachiocca/andreachiocca.github.io/_pages/about.md

 As a research fellow at the University of Pisa, I am dedicated to [research](/publications/), [education](/teaching/), and the [dissemination](/repositories/) of knowledge in the field of structural engineering.

-ThE <a href='http://machinedesign.ing.unipi.it/'>research group</a> expertise extends to vehicle design, multibody dynamics, structural dynamics, and mechanics of materials.
+THE <a href='http://machinedesign.ing.unipi.it/'>research group</a> expertise extends to vehicle design, multibody dynamics, structural dynamics, and mechanics of materials.
 We are committed to sharing knowledge and insights through joint collaborations.